Art by, Myeth [Robocoon]

 O-3 applies this same logic to notails as a hobby, considering that he is not the leader of the B-reeder class.
 O-3 makes lists of people he knows and sorts them into the groups and then finally sorts them into breeding pair.
 Nearly every notail that knows or is told about this wishes O-3 would stop, but O-3 isn’t.
 They’ll just have to deal with being called breeding stock.

 Those who have what O-3 considers defects include people who work jobs that aren’t physical work or work that requires using a computer.
 O-3 is extremely harsh to these peoples, commonly noted that it would be better if they died instead of waste resources.
-For those reasons both O-2 and O-4 are considered worthless to him.
-O-2 brushes this off with a simple “Thank you. :D” but O-4, known as Princess refuses to accept this and fights with O-3.
+For those reasons both O-2 and O-4 who typically stray from physical work are considered worthless to him.

-Outside of a meeting room or city, it’s unlikely that Princess would win any of these fights, for O-3 best weapon is his voice.
+When in a fight O-3's best weapon is his voice.
 When he sings, like a cheesy movie animals flock over to him.
-These animals are driven to madness by the song and attack whoever O-3 wants, turning a forest into a war field.
+These animals are driven to feral anger by the song and attack whoever O-3 wants, turning a forest into a war field.

 Someone at the M-atriarch class village felt their heart drop when they noticed that they were one child short after taking them all out to take some sunlight for an hour outside.
 They searched for the missing child through the night but found nothing.
 That child was O-3, a V-eterinarian class notail, only two years old.
 O-3 had stumbled away from the group and into the nearby bog where he came face to face with a fearsome predator of the area, a dragator.